MatzElectronics/Apple-IIc-Keyboard/Testing/Keyboard to Pico Connections.md

-## Apple IIc to USB Converter using a Raspberry Pi Pico and CircuitPython
+## Apple IIc Keyboard to USB Converter using a Raspberry Pi Pico and CircuitPython

 Connections: